basiliscos/perl-watcher/README.md

 * RSS-feeds news often aren't complete as web version, because web-masters need you to go to the site and see the banners.
 It isn't very pleasant to read only the half part of the news, and then go to the site to see the full version.
-* PerlWatcher is designed to be lightweight: displaying simple text (headers) is enought for that, while showing the html with images isn't so.
+* PerlWatcher is designed to be lightweight: displaying simple text (headers) is enough for that, while showing the HTML with images isn't so.

 ## Installation
 ```